Boolector/boolector/doc/cboolector.rst

       Boolector internally represents arrays as uninterpreted functions and prints array models as models for UF.

-  Finally, we have to clean up all generated expressions (see :ref:`c-internals` and :c:func:`boolector_release`) and delete Boolector instance ``btor`` via :c:func:`boolector_delete`.
+  Finally, we have to clean up all created expressions (see :ref:`c-internals` and :c:func:`boolector_release`) and delete Boolector instance ``btor`` via :c:func:`boolector_delete`.
   Queried assignment strings have to be freed via